 h) Expose you to a range of cyber security frameworks, standards and best practices that you will have the opportunity to demonstrate in applied scenarios.

-i) Give you a "hands on" perspective on applying cyber security principles by undertaking a significant individual project, where possible with an industrial partner as part of the supervisory team.
+i) Give you a "hands on" perspective on applying cyber security principles by undertaking a significant individual project, which may involve an industrial partner.

 Programme Learning Outcomes